-Merry Christmas Cookies are up near the top of holiday traditions that can’t be skipped.
+Christmas Cookies are up near the top of holiday traditions that can’t be skipped.
 You can forego the Christmas cards, hanging the lights outside, or going to the Nutcracker.
 But the cookies cannot be overlooked.
 You might bake only 3 or 4 types of those little sweet treats.
-You might even pick up a batch from the grocery store bakery!
+You might even pick up a batch from the grocery store bakery.
 That’s okay.
 If you get out the flour and the sugar, chances are your choices include those your mama, grandma, or great-grandma baked in their kitchens all those years ago.
-I believe making my mom’s cookies keeps her memory a part of our family’s Christmas.
+Making my mom’s cookies keeps her memory a part of our family’s Christmas.
 And that’s important to me.

 I’ve been searching for the original family recipe and haven’t been successful, but have found this recipe that is VERY close to the one Mom used.